markh-de/KiVar/README.md

 ###### Purpose

-Expressions in **Auxiliary Scope** (or short: Aux.
-Scope) are used for assigning values to specific component **custom fields** (called target fields) with the use of [Content Specifiers](#content-specifiers).
+Expressions in **Auxiliary Scope** (or short: _Aux Scope_) are used for assigning values to specific component **custom fields** (called target fields) with the use of [Content Specifiers](#content-specifiers).

 Unlike in [Base Scope](#base), in Auxiliary Scope expressions do _not_ declare additional choices, but **only refer** to aspect choices declared in [Base Scope](#base).

-Each Choice Identifier used in an Aux.
-Scope must therefore be declared in [Base Scope](#base), even if no change of the component value or attributes is required.
+Each Choice Identifier used in an Aux Scope must therefore be declared in [Base Scope](#base), even if no change of the component value or attributes is required.

-Also, Aux.
-Scope does not support specifying properties, as expressions in Aux.
-Scope do not refer to the component itself, but to dedicated target fields within it.
+Also, Aux Scope does not support specifying properties, as expressions in Aux Scope do not refer to the component itself, but to dedicated target fields within it.

 ###### Typical Use

-The Aux.
-Scope is used to assign custom field values, such as a manufacturer name or a manufacturer product number (MPN), for example, to be used in the bill of materials.
+The Aux Scope is used to assign custom field values, such as a manufacturer name or a manufacturer product number (MPN), for example, to be used in the bill of materials.

-Aux.
-Scope expressions can also be used to specify other information, such as a choice-dependent text information that can be made visible anywhere in the schematic for documentation purposes.
+Aux Scope expressions can also be used to specify other information, such as a choice-dependent text information that can be made visible anywhere in the schematic for documentation purposes.

 ###### Examples

-Examples using the Aux.
-Scope are discussed later in the [SAE](#sae) and [CAE](#cae) sections.
+Examples using the Aux Scope are discussed later in the [SAE](#sae) and [CAE](#cae) sections.

 #### Choice Expression Formats